Tutorial

 - Traits (9)

-- Modules & Crates (10)
+- Modules and Crates (10)

-- Learn async Rust (not in this tutorial)
+- Learn async Rust (covered elsewhere)

-- Build a REST API with actix-web or axum
+- Build a REST API with

-General Purpose Programmer (2-3 weeks)
+General Purpose Programmer (2 to 3 weeks)

-- Complete all chapters in order
+- Read every chapter in order

-- Focus on understanding the compiler messages
+- Focus on the compiler messages

 - Build progressively larger projects